CubedNetwork/fabulously-optimized-wiki/chat-reporting-faq.md

 - It is buggy, [1.19.1 fixed several bugs and crashes](https://minecraft.wiki/w/Java_Edition_1.19.1#Fixes)
 - If you want to keep using it just for the sake of protest, remember that [1.19 already has the basis for chat reporting - the chat signatures](#history-of-changes).

-If you want to stay on an older version, please use the latest version of Fabulously Optimized for 1.18.2.
+If you want to stay on an older version, please use the latest version of Fabulously Forgified for 1.18.2.

 _This section previously claimed that it may be possible for 1.19.1+ players to report 1.19 ones.
 This turned out to not be the case because [the signing system changed in 1.19.1](https://youtu.be/DobmW1ZUcbQ?t=681)._